nexodus-io/nexodus/docs/development/design/security-groups.md

 ### Phase I - Default Security Group for Organization

 - The default security group for an organization will be applied to all devices on startup.
 - A device can only have one policy group applied at any given time in phase I. This means each organization will have a security group.
 Users in the organization can CRUD the security group.
-AAlternatively we can scope it to only the organization owner that can modify the group.
+Alternatively, we can scope it to only the organization owner that can modify the group.
 - When a new set of rules are applied, clear the appropriate chain and re-apply the rules.
-This can be more elegantly managed but introduces a great deal of complexity when rules are overlapping and may not be installed in the tables because another rule superceded it.
+This can be more elegantly managed but introduces a great deal of complexity when rules are overlapping and may not be installed in the tables because another rule superseded it.
 See the section [Rule Deconfliction](#rule-deconfliction).

 ### Phase II - User-owned Security Groups